 - City of Albuquerque Open Space— offering educational workshops and events, managing public lands, and partnering with us to make The Yerba Mansa Project possible.
 Thanks to everyone who came out for our previous FREE specialty classes sponsored by Open Space since 2014 including: Kitchen Herbs for Garden, Food, and Health; Wild About Weeds; Traditional Herbs of New Mexico; the Summer Series Wild Herb Walk; a Native Plant Walk at the Traditions Garden; Medicinal Herbs for Abq Gardens, and more.

 - Plant Healer — a quarterly herbalism journal published out of New Mexico by Kiva Rose and Jesse Wolf Hardin.
 Offering a multitude of herbal articles, formulas, and art work by herbalists from all over the country including regularly appearing essays from Albuquerque Herbalism Instructor Dara Saville.
-Dara and Angie are also instructors at the annual Plant Healer Conference.
+Dara is also an instructor at the annual Plant Healer Conference.

 - University of New Mexico Continuing Education–furthering the education of our community with a wide range of classes and programs.
-Albuquerque Herbalism offers ongoing classes in the Holistic Health Program.
-See the listing of Dara’s current semester UNM classes here.
+Dara offers an Ecological Herbalism series in the Holistic Health Program.

 - Native Plant Society of New Mexico: a non-profit organization that strives to educate the public about native plants.
 The state organization supports The Yerba Mansa Project with a grant awarded in 2017.
-Our Albuquerque Chapter has also hosted Dara’s free lectures Medicinal Plants of Central New Mexico and The Yerba Mansa Project: Community-Driven Restoration in the Bosque, and The Ecology of Herbal Medicine as well as ongoing free plant walks.
+Our Albuquerque Chapter has also hosted Dara’s free lectures Medicinal Plants of Central New Mexico, The Yerba Mansa Project: Community-Driven Restoration in the Bosque, and The Ecology of Herbal Medicine as well as ongoing free plant walks.